aberge00/2017-Summer-Challenge/README.md

 The Game Challenge:
 Autonoumus: standard 30 Seconds
 The robot will be preloaded with 1 climber, 1 block, 1 ball.
-Robot to navigate across the field, avoiding the red color tiles.
+Robot to navigate across the field, avoiding the Red Vortex of Flame.
 Deposit preloaded relics and any relics collected off the floor into the storage vault.
 Scoring:
 1) Botom Level Vault: 10 point/relic
 2) Middle Level Vault: 20 points/relic